FarisPalayi/Order-summary-component/README.md

 ```

 - Also, learned how to make an XMLHttpRequest(xhr).
 This was what used to make requests before the Fetch API.
+- I mostly wrote my `font-size` values in `px` unit on the root and in `rem` everywhere else.
+Because, that way I can change font sizes relatively throughout the site pretty easily by only changing the root font-size.
+But, turned out, It will affect accessibility badly.
+Because, when a user sets a larger/smaller font on their browser, it won't take effect since the font size is set using `px` on the root.
+So, I used `rem` unit on the root instead.
+So that it will be relative to the user's preferred font size.
+Big thanks _ and _ for helping me out on it.
 - Learned how to get a recommended vscode extension notification using the .vscode/extensions.json file.
   By adding an extension's identifier as the value of `recommendations` in the extensions.json file in the .vscode directory.
 For example: vscode .env syntax highlighter extension's identifier is "irongeek.vscode-env".
 To show that as a recommended extension, add